Walking Chelsea and the High Line:

 Get ready to see…

-• Learn about the industrial past of Chelsea from factories to the waterfront
+- Learn about the industrial past of the neighborhood.

 Duration